armhold/dsapi/README.md

-# dsapi is a golang client API for accessing the [Dark Sky API](https://darksky.net/dev/docs)
+## dsapi

+dsapi is a golang client API for accessing the [Dark Sky API](https://darksky.net/dev/docs).
 It includes an example client suitable for use on the command line.

 ```
 dsapi 34.09,-118.41